The RV Dump Station will be unavailable from March 5 to April 9, 2024 for scheduled maintenance

-The trails in this system are in Dead Horse Ranch State Parkand in the Coconino Natinal Forest.
-Trail users, the Dead Horse Ranch Trails Coalition, Arizona State Parks Rangers & Volunteers, and the Forest Service have worked together to develop and manage this system for you enjoyment.
+The trails in this system are in Dead Horse Ranch State Park and in the Coconino National Forest.
+Trail users, the Dead Horse Ranch Trails Coalition, Arizona State Parks rangers and volunteers, and the Forest Service work together to manage and maintain the trails to provide an excellent experience in the park.
 Bring extra water and get an early start in the summer months.
-Trailheads are located north of the lagoon area or at the end of Flycatcher road.
+Trailheads are located north of the lagoon area or at the end of Flycatcher Road.

-Dead Horse Trail System: A non-motorized 20+ mile shared-use mix of doubletrack & singletrack.
+Dead Horse Trail System: A non-motorized 20+ mile shared-use mix of doubletrack and singletrack.
 Four trailheads throughout the park lead up to the high desert of Coconino National Forest.
 The Lime Kiln Trail leg follows a portion of the historic Lime Kiln Wagon Road.
-Hikers & equestrians are encouraged to travel counterclockwise on the the basic loop — Lime Kiln, Thumper, and Raptor Trails.
+Hikers and equestrians are encouraged to travel counter-clockwise on the the basic loop — Lime Kiln and Raptor Trails.
 Mountain bikers usually find that starting at the Roadrunner trailhead and riding the loop clockwise is more fun.
 For most cyclists, the trail is rated intermediate to expert.
 The Lime Kiln Trail follows a portion of the historic Lime Kiln Wagon Road from Cottonwood to Sedona.
-Learn more about Lime Kiln Trail below.
-Also learn more about Share the Trail.
+Learn more about Lime Kiln Trail and learn more about Share the Trail.
 Click here for a complete map of the trails at the park.

 Hickey Ditch: A 0.5-mile trail.
 Shared-use.
-Follow along the historic Hickey irrigation ditch through a canopy of Willow, Netleaf Hackberry, AZ Black Walnut, & Mesquite trees.
+Follow along the historic Hickey irrigation ditch through a canopy of willow, netleaf hackberry, Arizona black walnut, & mesquite trees.
 Intersects with Quail Wash Trail.
 The trailhead is located at north end of the West Lagoon parking lot.
+Tour the trail.

 Lagoons: One accessible loop around each lagoon.
 West Lagoon 0.39 miles; Middle Lagoon 0.41 miles; East Lagoon 0.72 miles.
 Hike, bike.
 Accessed from any of the lagoon parking lots, these trails allow you to stroll around the lagoons.
 We do request that horses not be taken around lagoon banks.

-Riverfront: A 0.5-mile trail.
+River Loop: A 0.5-mile trail.
 Shared-use.
 The trail runs along the south side of the Verde River and is good for walking.
 Trail is accessed from either the south end of the Dead Horse Ranch State Park Bridge or from Riverfront Park.
+Tour the trail.

 Equestrian Trails: Many of the Dead Horse Ranch trails are shared-use.
-There are 1 hour and a 2 hour guided trail rides available on the park.
-The rides take in the Verde River Greenway and provide scenic views of the lagoons, the Verde River and Dead Horse Ranch.
+The trails offer scenic views of the lagoons, the Verde River and Dead Horse Ranch.